 - some medications

-insufficiency (impaired digestion because the pancreas cannot produce enough
+- pancreatic insufficiency, which is impaired digestion because the pancreas cannot produce enough digestive enzymes

 - Limit your intake of carbonated drinks.

-- blood in the stools or dark, tarry looking
+- blood in the stools, or dark, tarry looking stools

 - high fevers